Who We Are

 Gallaudet University is accredited by the Middle States Commission on Higher Education (MSCHE) and recognized by the U.S. Department of Education as a Title IV approved institution.
 The Au.D. in Audiology program is accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing...

-Completed application form.
-See Application Instructions to learn how.
+Completed CSDCAS application form.
+Go to CSDCAS Application to start and complete your application.
 The deadline for audiology program applications is February 1.
 A non-refundable application fee of $75.
 A minimum 3.0 grade point average (on a four-point scale) in all previous undergraduate and graduate study.
-(Occasionally, applicants with a GPA...
+(Occasionally,...

 Checkout AuD student presentations below.